-5.6 Year Calendar 2024-2025
+4.6 Year Calendar

 The academic year is divided into two semesters.
 Each semester is divided into 2 terms of 9-10 weeks.
 There are 6-7 weeks of lectures, and students will mostly take their examinations at the end of each term.
-However exam and resit planning differs per programme within M&O. For exact program information please consult the course description in Brightspace.